-BCMM Council considered the approval of the BEPP 2016/2017on 30 May 2016.
+BCMM Council considered the approval of the BEPP 2016/2017 on 2016.
 Copy of Council resolution is attached as Annexure A1

 SECTION B: SPATIAL PLANNING & PROJECT PRIORITISATION

 B.1.
 SPATIAL TARGETING

 The Draft Integrated Urban Development Framework (IUDF) 2014 sets out a policy framework to guide the development of inclusive, resilient and liveable urban settlements.